Chicago Ridesharing Accident Lawyer

 Contact Horwitz, Horwitz & Associates Today

-At Horwitz, Horwitz & Associates in Chicago, our mission is to protect your rights, hold responsible parties accountable, and recover full and fair compensation for your injuries.
+At Horwitz, Horwitz & Associates, the mission of our Chicago personal injury attorneys is to protect your rights, hold responsible parties accountable, and recover full and fair compensation for your injuries.
 Contact us if you have been injured in an Uber, Lyft, or other ridesharing accident.
 Our Chicago rideshare accident lawyers can help.